Anirban-Biswas-Dev/noteroom/frontend/README.md

 These are the core folders.
 But we will create more folders and files for specific purposes and to isolate and consolidate the logics.
 For example, all the **contexts** can be placed inside a specific folder for better context managements.

+#### Component File Naming
+Use typescript (`.tsx`/`.ts`) first of all.
+****
+For components, give a suitable name that aligns with the component's funcionality.
+And make an root component that will contain all the separate components of that page.
+Give that a name which directly reflects the page's behaviour.
+For example, for dashboard, **DashBoard.tsx** contains all the visible components (**QuickPost Container** and **FeedSection**.
+By just looking at dashbord, you can tell it has these 2 components).
+Those components can have components, but keep a clear intention when consolidating them.
+And make an `index.ts` which will consolidate the root components, reducers, contenxts or other functions or states and export them from there.

 #### Component Strcuture
 For seamless flow, create a base component which will contain all the components of that page and consolidate them.
 For example, in dashboard, there is a base component called `DashBoard.tsx` which contains the main components of that page.
 In this way we can directly use that base component in our router.